 In 2012, the District cost shared with West Bay Woods SID to remove accumulated sediment from a water quality basin.
 In FY 2014, the District provided cost share assistance to Savanna Shores SID on dredging projects.
 It is anticipated that other communities will submit additional projects for consideration under this program in the future.
-The FY 2022 budget includes cost share funding for one carry over project which is expected to be completed in fall 2021.
+The FY 2023 budget includes cost share funding for project work to be completed this year.